HomeLatest NewsCyber SecurityUS-Russia agree for consultations on cyberattacks in Geneva

 Register Now →

-Meanwhile, the most damaging cyberattacks on record have been attributed by the United States and the European Union to Russia’s GRU military intelligence agency, including the virus that did more than $10 billion in economic damage in 2017, hitting companies including shipping giant Maersk, the pharmaceutical company Merck and food company Mondolez.
+Meanwhile, the most damaging cyberattacks on record have been attributed by the United States and the European Union to Russia’s GRU military intelligence agency, including the NotPetya virus that did more than $10 billion in economic damage in 2017, hitting companies including shipping giant Maersk, the company and food company Mondolez.

-While the US, Canada, and Britain all engage in cyber espionage, the most damaging cyberattacks on record have come either from state-backed Russian hackers or Russian-speaking ransomware criminals operate with impunity in Russia and allied nations.
+While the US, Canada, and Britain all engage in cyber espionage, the most damaging cyberattacks on record have come either from state-backed Russian hackers or Russian-speaking criminals who operate with impunity in Russia and allied nations.

 Get the day's headlines from Tech Observer straight in your inbox